 - Model making mistakes.
 Admit you aren’t perfect.
 Be calm in the face of your own mistakes.
 Make it normal.

 - Make things challenging.
 Make it an expectation that they will fail at first.
 Some things that are worth learning are hard won.

 - Provide a safe environment.
 Kids need to feel as though getting things wrong is a valuable part of learning.

 - Praise process over product.
 The glitter border doesn’t matter if you haven’t put enough time into the actual process of the task.

-- Praise effort over grades… but make sure there has been effort.
-Lots of people say, “You tried your hardest”, when the child really hasn’t.
+- Praise effort over grades… but make sure there has been an effort.
+Lots of people say, “You tried your hardest” when the child really hasn’t.

 - Teach kids about their brains.
-Show them that neutral pathways are created by practicing skills and thinking.
+Show them that neural pathways are created by practising skills and thinking.